So, why are we talking about adverts?

 Most people want to know what they’re buying.
 So governments usually tell businesses they can’t run adverts that lie about what they’re selling, or make exaggerated claims like saying that their product is “the best in world” (yeah, we’re looking at you, Carlsberg).

-EMMA: There are some products that everyone agrees are unquestionably harmful - like tobacco.
+EMMA: But there are some products that everyone agrees are unquestionably harmful - like tobacco.
 480,000 Americans die from smoking each year, that’s more than 1000 times as many as die from falling out of bed!

 TOM: So how much injury or death does something need to cause before we consider it dangerous?
 Guns, for example, kill 34,000 Americans a year but can be advertised in the States.
 So can opioid painkillers, which killed 72,000 Americans in 2017.
 What about cars, which are the leading cause of death for young people?